Nicholas Paleologos

-Nicholas "Nick" A. Paleologos (born March 9, 1953 in Winchester, Massachusetts) is an American public official, politician, and theater and film producer who currently serves as Executive Director of the Berkshire Theatre Group.
+Nicholas "Nick" A. Paleologos (born March 9, 1953, in Winchester, Massachusetts) is an American public official, politician, and theater and film producer who currently serves as Executive Director of the Berkshire Theatre Group.

 Politics

-Paleologos was a member of the Woburn School Committee from 1974–1975 and represented the 33rd Middlesex district in the Massachusetts House of Representatives from 1977–1991.
+Paleologos was a member of the Woburn School Committee from 1974 to 1975 and represented the 33rd Middlesex district in the Massachusetts House of Representatives from 1977 to 1991.
 He was a candidate for Lieutenant Governor of Massachusetts in 1990, but lost in the Democratic primary.

 Film and theater production

 A two-time Tony Award winning producer, Paleologos was also the recipient of a prime time Emmy Award nomination for the HBO film In the Gloaming.
 His last production on Broadway was Chitty Chitty Bang Bang.
 Feature films he co-produced include Ghosts of Mississippi, Lansky, Little Fugitive, and Hurlyburly.

 Massachusetts Film Office

 Paleologos was the executive director of the Massachusetts Film Office from 2007 until the position was eliminated on January 1, 2011.
 During his tenure at the film office, the movie-making industry in the Commonwealth experienced unprecedented growth.
 He was responsible for bringing several major motion pictures to shoot in Massachusetts including The Town, Shutter Island, The Social Network, Knight and Day, The Fighter, Edge of Darkness, The Proposal, and The Company Men.
 In addition, Quixote Studios opened a $1.5 million operation in Boston.